philipptrenz/electron-sample-apps/README.md

 # File Explorer

-A simple file explorer implemented with node.js modules, you can navigate through folders and open files.
+A simple file explorer implemented with Electron Framework and node.js modules, you can navigate through folders and open files.